BGDragos/milestone-project-1/README.md

        - From selected <i>Build and deployment > Deploy from a branch</i>
        - Under selection <i>Deploy from a branch</i> select from the box <i>main</i> or depending any profile, I have listed only <i>main</i>
        - After selection <i>main</i> + <i>/root</i> + <i>save</i>
-       - We're waiting few minutes to create the website page and after we submit the project.
+       - We're waiting few minutes to create the website page and after proceed to submit our the project.